prshtn/datajournalism-fall2026/assignmentone.md

 # Creativity

 **I think the story is one that would be very interesting to anyone not familiar with the structure of Alaskan safety systems.**

+# Story Pitch: Do AU Students Know What The Health Center Offers?

+**Interesting question:** How many students actually use the campus health center, and how much do students know about the services it provides?

+**Potential data:** I could request information from the student health center about the number and types of appointments students use, while protecting patient privacy.
+I could also create my own dataset through an anonymous student survey asking students:

+- Whether they have used the health center
+- Which services they know are available
+- Where they get health information
+- Why they have or have not used the health center
+- Whether they know how to make an appointment

+**Why now:** Students like myself are balancing academics, work, and other responsibilities, making campus health care important.
+At the beginning of the academic year, students may not be familiar with the resources available on campus.

+**Potential sources:**

+- SHC director or staff
+- Students who regularly use the health center
+- Students who have never used it
+- Student organizations focused on health and wellness

+*AI disclosure: I used AI to help organize this story pitch.*